cosmosclassroom/cosmosintheclassroom/src/hphys/8_electromagnetism/ps8.2_field-charge.md

 - $V$ increases (since $V = Q/C$ and $C$ decreases)
 - $U$ increases (since $U = \frac{1}{2}\frac{Q^2}{C}$ and $C$ decreases)

-**Conceptual:**
 The field depends only on charge and plate area, not separation (for ideal parallel plates).
 </details>

-7. **Computation:** Sketch the electric field lines and equipotential surfaces for a system of two equal but opposite charges separated by a small distance (an electric dipole).
+7. Sketch the electric field lines and equipotential surfaces for a system of two equal but opposite charges separated by a small distance (an electric dipole).
 Describe the pattern and explain the relationship between field lines and equipotentials.

-   **Conceptual:** How would the field pattern change if both charges were positive?
+    How would the field pattern change if both charges were positive?

 <details markdown="1">
 <summary>Solution</summary>